 Tattoos which we consider to be rude, lewd, crude, racist, sexist, homophobic, violent, intimidating, or may potentially offend members of the public or colleagues; or bring discredit to the Police Service are not acceptable.

 All other tattoos will be considered on a case-by-case basis and candidates are required to provide a brief description and picture(s) of all their tattoo(s) at the application stage.

 Convictions and Cautions: If you do have any criminal convictions or cautions on record you may still apply.
 Eligibility will depend on the age and nature of the offence.

 Membership of groups and organisations: You will not be able to join GMP if you are a member of a group and/or organisation that contradicts our values or ethics and our commitment to inclusion.

 Previous applications: You must not have had a Police Officer application rejected by GMP or another force in the last 3 months to apply to GMP.

 Greater Manchester Police is committed to recruiting from under-represented communities as we believe a more diverse workforce will allow us to become more effective to fight, prevent and reduce crime, keep people safe and care for victims.

 We are holding regular careers information sessions for individuals who are currently under-represented in the Greater Manchester Police.

 The information session will be run by Greater Manchester Police’s Positive Action Team who support candidates that belong to an under-represented group.
-If you wish to attend a session or require further information, please contact the Positive Action Team at [email protected] prior to completing your application form, the team will then arrange an on-line session.
+If you wish to attend a session or require further information, please contact the Positive Action Team at [email protected] prior to completing your application form – the team will then arrange an on-line session.

-The on-line sessions are an opportunity for you to get answers to any questions you may have from officers and staff, whilst you are still considering a career with the police.
+We aim to provide the best guidance and support to potential future applicants.
+The online sessions are an opportunity for you to get answers to any questions you may have from officers and staff, whilst you are still considering a career with the police.